Qcent/e-commerce-back-end/README.md

 ## Installation

 This project requires that Node.js be installed on the target machine and that is has write access to a MySQL server.
-Copy the repository files and then run `npm i` to install all required dependencies
+1 Copy the repository files and then run `npm i` to install all required dependencies.
-Edit the `.env` file to reflect the network path and login credentials requried to access your MySQL server.
+2 Edit the `.env` file to reflect the network path and login credentials required to access your MySQL server.
-Login to your MySQL server and `CREATE DATABASE ecommerce_db` then `USE ecommerce_db` then logout.
+3 Login to your MySQL server and `CREATE DATABASE ecommerce_db` then logout.
-To seed teh database with testing data type `npm run seed`
+4 (optional) To seed the database with testing data type `npm run seed`

 ## Usage